chaxmikara/Tiko/README.md

-# Real-Time Event Ticketing System
+# TIKO ticket booking system

 Welcome to the TIKO Ticketing System repository!
 This platform is designed to provide users with an efficient and user-friendly way to browse, book, and manage event tickets in real time.